Spazmatic08/proj3-anagrams/README.md

 ## Authors

-Initial version by M Young; to be revised by CIS 322 students.
+Initial version by M Young.
+Revised version by A Dibb.

 ## Status

-flask_vocab.py and the template vocab.html are a 'skeleton' version of the anagram game for a CIS 322 project.
-They uses conventional
+flask_vocab.py and the template vocab.html are a complete version of the anagram game for a CIS 322 project.
+They use AJAX interaction on each keystroke.
-interaction through a form, interacting only when the user submits the form.
-Your assignment is to replace the interaction with AJAX interaction on each keystroke.

-## Minijax?

-flask_minijax.py and templates/minijax.html are a tiny example of using JQuery with flask for an Ajax application.
-They should not be included in the version of the project you turn in.

 ## To run automated tests
-* `nosetests`
+* `nosetests` (Note: make certain you are using Python 3)

 There are currently nose tests for vocab.py, letterbag.py, and jumble.py.